As the temperatures drop and the days get shorter, the need to tackle your fall closet organization project looms even larger.

 Because closets are typically hidden away much of the time behind doors, we can misguidedly develop somewhat of an “out of sight, out of mind” mentality towards their interior.
 This includes not just their contents, but how clean your closet space is.

-Once your closets have been emptied, wipe down their baseboards and walls and ceiling, along with any shelving and parts of your closet organizers.
+Once your closets have been emptied, wipe down their baseboards walls and ceiling, along with any shelving and parts of your closet organizers.
 Vacuum your closet floors and, if it’s overdue, give any carpets in your closets a good cleaning.

 2. Evaluate your closet space